kufbwxfiwy/ss-bookmarks-extended/README.md

 3. Duplicate links will be eliminated within the same tag.
 They will not if they are within separate tags.

 4. The sorting order of the bookmarks will be preserved in downloads.

+#

+### Following a friend's suggestion ...

+I have worked a Firefox extension for this script.
+(The script still remains independent of this extension.)

+Besides this, slight incompatibilities with php7+ in the original script have been fixed.

+The source of the extension is in folder ss-extension.
+This extension must be loaded and run in debug mode but see README.md.